-The After School Program (ASP) provides child care for those students who are enrolled in St. Mary.
+In the mornings, students will enter at the elementary school library door.
+The Before/After School Program (ASP), located at St. Mary Elementary School, provides homework assistance and care for those students in grades K-12 who are enrolled in St. Mary.
 Our mission is to serve working families who desire both parochial school education and supplementary care in a Christian environment.